CodingWithAnish/real-estate/CONTRIBUTING.md

 Contributing to Real Estate Price Prediction
 ==========================================================

-We welcomes contributions to this project.
-When contributing, please follow the [Code of Conduct](CODE_OF_CONDUCT.md) given.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 Issues
 ------